MarkRegalla27/dsp/03-command_line.md

 8. open '/file': This command is not listed in the command line crash course.
 I found it by trying it.
 And it works.
 It opens the file.
 Pretty self-explanatory.
 9. grep: Searches for specified contents in chosen file
 10. pushd:  Saves the current directory that you are in and changes to a new one temporarily
+11. -i: ignores case of letter when searching within files using grep command

 ---